jeremyfelt/Custom-Posts-Per-Page/wp_readme.txt

 1. An overview of the Custom Posts Per Page settings screen.

 == Changelog ==
+= 1.3.3 =
+* Beginnings of new fix to handle paged offsets.
+Paging works as expected now.
+* Sorry for all the updates.
+Screwed that one up for a minute. :)

 = 1.3.2 =
 * Quick immediate fix of offset issues on paged views.
 Exploring deeper fix.